Commentaires

 Canadian Economic Data

-There is no major economic news release today
+There is no major economic news release for today.

 Disclosure and Disclaimer